The legislation identifies and protects places and objects that are of cultural heritage significance to the State of Victoria including:

 - Whether the site is an Aboriginal Heritage Place

 In addition, a statement of significance for each place of cultural heritage significance can be found in the relevant Heritage Study.
 Currently, two heritage studies have been undertaken within the Municipality - the Greater Shepparton Heritage Study Stage II and the Greater Shepparton Heritage Study Stage IIB.
+A third study, Greater Shepparton Heritage Study Stage IIC has been prepared and endorsed.

 Works within a Heritage Overlay that require a Planning Permit